 Payable on Death and Transfer on Death Designations

-As a Portland estate planning lawyer, one of the most common scenarios that I advise clients on is beneficiary designations.
+As a Folsom estate planning lawyer, one of the most common scenarios that I advise clients on is beneficiary designations.
 “POD” and “TOD” are both designations used in the context of beneficiary arrangements for financial accounts and assets.
 They stand for “Payable on Death” (POD) and “Transfer on Death” (TOD).
 These designations are ways to specify who will receive the assets in an account or property upon the account holder’s or property owner’s death.
 The main difference between them is the type of assets they are typically used for, the terminology used in various jurisdictions and the terminology as used by various financial institutions.

 - Payable on Death (POD):

 - POD is commonly used for bank accounts, such as savings accounts or certificates of deposit (CDs).
 When you designate a beneficiary as a POD beneficiary on your bank account, you are specifying who will receive the funds in the account when you pass away.
 The beneficiary has no rights to the account while you are alive and does not have access to the funds until your death.